MikaelTornwall/dd2424_project/README.md

 The pandas dataframe, including the vectors will be written to the file 'BC3_df_with_sentence_vectors.pkl'.

 ## Autoencoder
-The functionality for the autoencoder is in the autoencoder folder.
+The functionality for the autoencoder is in the rbm_dae folder.
 The autoencoder is training on all sentences in the corpus, and can then output sentence vectors based on the grove sentence vectors for a document.
+The evaluate.py file can be run to test it.

 ## Sequence2Sequence network
 The functionality for the Seq2seq network can be found in the rnn_autoencoder folder.
+You can run the main.py file there to test it.
 ## Summarization
 The project includes functionality to summarize documents, based on textrank scores of the sentences in a document.
 Summarization functionality is located in the file summarize.py